-As of this writing, Steph Curry‘s little brother Seth is still trying to stick at the NBA level.
+As of this writing, Steph Curry‘s little brother Seth is still trying to stick at the NBA level and it will be a tough row to hoe as he has missed the entire 2017-18 season with a fractured tibia that requires surgery.
 Undrafted in 2013 out of Duke, former NBAer Dell’s youngest son signed a free agent deal with Golden State in August of that year.
-He only played D-League ball in the Dubs’ system before bouncing around with Memphis, Cleveland and Phoenix, where he played all of four games in two seasons.
+He only played D-League ball in the Dubs’ system before bouncing around with Memphis, Cleveland and Phoenix, where he played four games in two seasons.
 Then, in 2015-16, he got a chance to play point guard for Sacramento, starting nine of 44 games and recording 6.8 points per game.
 Last year, Seth signed with Dallas and had his most complete season yet, starting 42 of 70 games for the Mavericks.
 While he’s not near as prolific as Steph, Seth shot 42.5 percent from three-point range last season and scored 12.8 points per game.
-However, earlier this season, a leg injury has kept him out of game action and threatens to derail his fledgling career, again.

 11. Jordan Palmer (Carson’s brother)

 Carson has had his ups and downs as a starter after being the first pick overall in the 2003 NFL draft by Cincinnati.
 But he has played in two Pro Bowls and set multiple Bengal records before going to Oakland and now Arizona.
-His passer rating so far this year is hovering around his career average of 87.9 (84.4) and the three-time Pro Bowler has led the Cards to a 3-4 record in games he has started in the NFC West.
+His passer rating in 2017 was around his career average of 87.9 (84.4) and the three-time Pro Bowler led the Cards to a 3-4 record in just seven games.
 Younger brother Jordan, however, bounced around the NFL after being drafted in the sixth round by Washington in 2007.
 Other than backing up his brother for a year in Cincinnati (2008), Palmer had brief stints with Jacksonville, Chicago, Buffalo and Tennessee.
 His career stats read 11 for 18 in pass attempts, with 66 yards passing, no touchdowns and 2 interceptions.
-He was cut by Buffalo this year.
+He is now a quarterback coach to Christian Hackenberg.

 10. Ozzie Canseco (Jose’s brother)